 Well here’s the beautiful side-of-the-road table now.
 You’d never know it was homeless, would you!?

-It’s a bit thicker in consistency than Country Chic Paint, but the painting process is really pretty similar.
+It’s a bit thicker in consistency than paint I typically use for furniture makeovers, but the painting process is really pretty similar.
 Plus I’m happy with this gorgeous gray color.

 This post contains affiliate links.
 This means if you click the link and buy something, I may receive a small percentage of sales at no extra cost to you.